graphhopper/graphhopper/docs/core/quickstart-from-source.md

 live-server --open=src/main/resources/com/graphhopper/maps/
 ```

-Other npm commands e.g. to produce a bundled main.js for production:
+To produce a bundled main.js for production you can run other npm commands from the `web-bundle`directory:

 ```bash
 # bundle creates the main file